genshin-base/main-site/data/translated/builds/en.md

 # === characters.#klee.roles.#dps.tips ===

-Klee's Attacks have a 50% chance of spawning a floating star.
-Floating star removes the stamina cost for the next Charged Attack and increases 50% of its damage.
+Klee has access to a number of animation cancels that allow her to deal damage with her talents faster than normal.

+Her N1 can be canceled through holding a directional key while clicking attack.
+This can be chained over and over again to produce a "machine gun" effect.

+Her optimal combos include N1C and N2C.
+N1C is higher DPS but eats stamina faster, while N2C has more consistency in keeping enemies stunned and gives a higher chance of obtaining her A1 passive onto the following CA.

 # === characters.#klee.roles.#dps.notes ===

 Being extremely squishy and prone to interruptions, Klee requires great positioning.
-Check out the in-depth guide to learn about animation cancelling which may help with this issue.
+Check out the in-depth guide to learn in-depth about animation cancelling which may help with this issue.

 **Regarding Weapon Choices**